The first step is to install Rust. We’ll download Rust through

 The rest of this book uses commands that work in both cmd.exe and PowerShell.
 If there are specific differences, we’ll explain which to use.

-rustup, updating to the latest version is
+rustup, updating to a newly released version is

 easy.
 From your shell, run the following update script:

 To uninstall Rust and

 rustup, run the following uninstall script from your

 $ rustup self uninstall